drashland/website-v2/docs/drash/v2.x/2_tutorials/5_responses/1_setting_the_body.md

 ## How Body Methods Work

 Under the hood, the built-in body methods above set the `response` object's body and `Content-Type` header based on the method being used.
-For example, if you use `response.json(someJson)`, then it will do the following ...
+For example, if you use `response.json(someJson)`, then the following will happen under the hood ...

 ```typescript
 this.body = JSON.stringify(someJson);
 this.headers.set("Content-Type", "application/json");
 ```

-... and if you use `response.html(someHtmlString)`, then it will do the following ...
+... and if you use `response.html(someHtmlString)`, then the following will happen under the hood ...

 ```typescript
 this.body = someHtmlString;